NSW Emergency Department Records for Epidemiology (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 Presentations are reported based on where a person presents to ED and not where a person resides, unlike the population denominator.
 Unplanned presentations include presentations that were not pre-arranged, with the majority classified as emergency presentations.
 Presentations may be reported by triage category and admission status.
 For more complete definitions, please refer to the Codes tab.

-Depending on the information system used in the emergency department at a point in time, the diagnosis of temperature-related problems is recorded according to one of three classification systems: the International Classification of Diseases, 9th revision (ICD-9), the International Classification of Diseases and Related Health Problems, 10th revision (ICD-10) or the Systematised Nomenclature of Medicine — Clinical Terms (SNOMED-CT).
+Depending on the information system used in the emergency department at a point in time, the diagnosis of acute alcohol problem is recorded according to one of three classification systems: the International Classification of Diseases, 9th revision (ICD-9), the International Classification of Diseases and Related Health Problems, 10th revision (ICD-10) or the Systematised Nomenclature of Medicine — Clinical Terms (SNOMED-CT).

 Codes: Presentations to emergency departments in NSW